qwertystop/qwertystop.github.io/_drafts/platforms-beyond-data.md

 Mario Bros.* sub-series, finding all the hidden things is a goal in and of itself.
 They're all over the place (*Yoshi's Island* has twenty-five; *New Super Mario Bros.* has three), and finding all of them unlocks even more levels, the hardest in the game.
-These games use collectibles as a way for the player to prove their mastery, and then reward the player with more challenges to master.
+These games use collectibles as **a way for the player to prove their mastery**, and then **reward the player with more challenges to master**.

 # YOSHI'S ISLAND SCOREBOARD, ADD CAPTION